 Effective March 1, 2011, JJC students may use their unexpired ACT scores as a substitute for ACT COMPASS testing.
 Effective September 2, 2013, ACT scores expire 48 months from the testing date.

-Please see changes below which will go into effect March 1, 2015; these changes will take effect for summer 2015 and fall 2015 registration.
+Please see changes below which will go into effect September 1, 2015; these changes will take effect for spring 2016 registration.

 An ACT English score of 20 or higher will meet the ENG 020, ENG 021, ENG 098, and ENG 099 prerequisites for all courses.